 A drawback of curing hotter and/or longer, however, is color changes.
 Reds can darken, translucent can turn brown, and white can turn tan.
 This is not the same thing as burning.
 But these color changes are the limiting factor for how hot and/or how long you can bake your polymer clay.
 It’s all a balancing game.
 You need to find the best temperature and setup for your oven, your brand and color of clay, and the kind of pieces you bake.
 And that may very well mean that the setting you turn your oven’s dial to might look very wrong.
 But lowering the true temp inside the oven and baking longer, does that work?
 No, we’re not making brisket here.
 Get your temp up!

-To learn more about baking polymer clay, including what kind of oven to use, how to select the correct temperature, how long to bake your polymer clay, and many more tips, make sure to read my articles on Baking Polymer Clay.
+To learn more about baking polymer clay, including what kind of oven to use, how to select the correct temperature, how long to bake your polymer clay, and many more tips, make sure to take my Baking Polymer Clay class in The PolyTechnic.